uccser/swarm-stack-updater/README.md

 * ```{"VERSION_NUMBER": "3.10.0", "GIT_SHA": "a49a111d"}```
 * Deployment on swarm requires swarm cronjob running and deployed on swarm this can be found here https://github.com/crazy-max/swarm-cronjob
+* From the bottom of the compose file you can see that a secret is required.
+This should be a github_access_token to allow for multiple requests.
+More about docker secrets can be found here: https://docs.docker.com/engine/swarm/secrets/